Endogen/geo-locate-from-image/README.md

-Here’s the updated `README.md` with proper credit to the original article:

----

 ## 📍 geo-locate-from-image

 A simple command-line Python tool to extract GPS coordinates from image metadata (EXIF) and plot them on an interactive map using [Folium](https://python-visualization.github.io/folium/).